ecetter/plzexplain/r.md

 > library( <package> )
 ```

-It is always wise to review dependencies of any packages you would like to install because you may have to load additional software in your environment before launching the R console.
+It is recommended to review dependencies of any packages you would like to install because you may have to load additional software in your environment before launching the R console.

 ## R Package Installation Example